31-Point Outline for Structural Reforms in Bangladesh

 1

-For over a decade, the illegal and illegitimate Awami League government, against the will of the people, has introduced numerous ill-motivated modifications to the fundamental framework of the constitution, driven by a malevolent desire to retain control over the state.
-A ‘Constitutional Reforms Commission’ will be established to meticulously review, repeal and amend all contentious and undemocratic amendments and changes to the constitution.
-The restoration of democratic rights to the people will be pursued by reinstating the provision for a ‘referendum’ in the constitution.
+The illegal and illegitimate Awami League government has introduced numerous amendments to the fundamental framework of the constitution, driven by the malevolent intent of clinging to power against the will of the people.
+A ‘Constitutional Reforms Commission’ will be formed to carefully review and repeal or amend all controversial and undemocratic constitutional changes.
+Democratic rights of the people will be restored by reinstating the provision for a ‘referendum’ in the constitution.

 2